nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 .. figure:: ../topology/user_manual_figures/conn_3d.png
    :name: fig:conn3d

-   Masks for 3D layers.
+   Masks for 3D NodeCollections.
 For all mask types, the driver node is marked by a wide light-red circle, the selected pool nodes by red dots and the masks are red.
 From left to right: box and spherical masks centered about the driver node.